The News, Thomas Wolfe, and 1939 Poland

 They're groups of 10, groups of 20, groups of eight.

+And they're picked by the liberal media and New York Times or ABC, CBS, and they ask them as an independent.
 And of course, that's hard to adjudicate when somebody says they're an independent.

-You can have stronger Trump or Harris supporters that are independent than their relative counterparts in the Democratic-Republican.
+You can have stronger Trump or Harris supporters are independent than their relative counterparts in the Democratic-Republican.

 But nevertheless, when they say they're independent and undecided, they go for Trump.
+And the reason that they cite is that

-she didn't tell us what she was for, and she had to because Trump didn't have to, because everybody knows what he's for.
+she didn't tell us what she was for.
+And she had to because Trump didn't have to, because everybody knows what he's for.

-It tastes good while you're drinking it, but you just feel awful in about an hour or two.
+And so after, you know, it's kind of like drinking a Coca-Cola, it tastes good while you're drinking it, but you just feel awful in about an hour or two.

 That syrupy, sappy feeling, and that's kind of what the debate was about.
+There was just nothing there, there was no nutrition there.

-And people voice that apparently in the Independence.
+And people voice that apparently in the independence.

-I think the disappointment with Donald Trump is, is that when she was so sappy, and they asked her particularly
+I think the disappointment with Donald Trump is that when she was so sappy, and they asked her particularly

 what her program was, and she just said, I'm from the middle class.

-and what they're afraid of is when i say lost opportunity define your terms victor well i mean it's dead even in the polls and give and no one can adjudicate whether
+And what they're afraid of is, when I say lost opportunity, define your terms, Victor, well, I mean it's dead even in the polls.

+One of two realities is actually true.
 The one reality is he's really ahead in the polls because of their flawed record in the past two Trump elections.

 The other alternative reality is he's going to have to be ahead in the polls because of the,